mfarrell23/Musix-API/README.md

-# Musix-API
+# SuperHero-API

-This project was made by Artem, Jonathan, Noah, and Michelle.
+This project was collaborated and made by Artem, Jonathan, Noah, and Michelle.
-We wanted to make an application that uses APIs to pull song lyrics and artist info, so that the user could pick a song and know the words.
+We wanted to make an application that uses APIs to pull super hero stats.
+To allow fans to find the strengths and weakenss's of their favorite hero or villian.
+To know their height or even nickname.

-## Youtube, and Genius APIs
+## Giphy, and Superhero APIs

-We implimented theses APIs into our project because we wanted the user to be able to find their favorite, and other relatable songs.
-We wanted the ability to have Youtube take you to the video, and have Genius pull up the lyrics.
+We implimented theses APIs into our project so the user can select their favorite Super and see all of their info.
+We used the Giphy API to show a little humor of the heros. to add a little animation to bring our supers to life.

 ### How it works

-When the user types in their artist name or song, and clicks search then it takes them to the next page where all of the info will populate.
-This will give the user the Artist info, and album cover for that song.
-It will give the user the song lyrics, and other songs like it.
+When the user types in a name it brings them to the next page where the user can see all of the stats, bio, and powers their super has.
+We added the styling so the background would change due to hte super they picked.
+When the page loads the gihpy starts up with their super.